leonardehrenfried/blog/_posts/2013-04-05-editing-scala-with-vim.md

 a more pleasurable part of my job lately.
 It definitely isn't for the faint-hearted but it certainly has taught me a lot about thinking precisely about what my code is doing.
-The functional mindset forces you to think mainly about input and output of functions and this training makes me a better programmer even when programming in a language other than Scala.
+The functional mindset forces you to think mainly about input and output of functions and this training, I feel, makes me a better programmer even when programming in a language other than Scala.

 ####Tools
-Even though the language is beautiful the tools aren't.
-I'm not really an IDE lover, quite the opposite, but I have started taking a shine to the comforts that IntelliJ is offering when writing Java.
+I'm not really an IDE lover, quite the opposite, but I have started taking a shine to the comforts that Intelli-J is offering when writing Java.

-I was happy to see that IntellJ has a plugin for Scala development and have been using that for the last couple of months.
+I was happy to see that Intelli-J has a plugin for Scala development and have been using that for the last couple of months.
 Sadly, the plugin is really, really slow which makes it pretty unusable to me.

+There is no question that the languages is beautiful but the tools aren't.

 ####Enter vim